-CFR Citation: 40 CFR sec 136.3
+CFR Citation: 40 CFR Section 136.3

-Abstract: This regulatory action would propose to amend the "Guidelines Establishing Test Procedures for the Analysis of Pollutants" under 40 CFR Part 136 to approve several microbiological methods for monitoring wastewater and biosolids for use by testing laboratories.
-The proposal will include several analytical methods for monitoring E. coli and Enterococci in wastewater and several analytical methods for monitoring fecal coliforms and salmonella in biosolids.
-This proposed regulations would approve test procedures to be available for use by testing laboratories.
+Abstract: This regulatory action would amend the "Guidelines Establishing Test Procedures for the Analysis of Pollutants" under 40 CFR Part 136 to approve several microbiological methods for monitoring wastewater and biosolids for use by testing laboratories.
+The rule will include several analytical methods for monitoring E. coli and www.epa.gov/waterscience/methods

+Enterococci in wastewater and several analytical methods for monitoring fecal coliforms and salmonella in biosolids.
 Test procedures in part 136 must be used in implementing the NPDES program.